 Joanna Gaines and Chip Gaines: 7 Absolutely Perfect Photos of the 'Fixer Upper' Couple

-The HGTV home renovation series, FIxer Upper, brought to the forefront to the loving couple that is Joanna Gaines and Chip Gaines.
+The HGTV home renovation series, Fixer Upper, brought to the forefront the loving couple that is Joanna Gaines and Chip Gaines.
 The series debuted in 2013 and ran for five seasons through 2017.
-Since then, the two's company, Magolina, has skyrocketed as families across the country have fallen in love with their home decor business.
+Since then, the two's company, Magnolia, has skyrocketed as families worldwide have fallen in love with their home decor business.

-With the couple having experienced many things throughout the course of their marriage, their Instagram accounts are filled with some of those memorable moments.
+With the couple having experienced many things throughout their marriage, their Instagram accounts are filled with some of those memorable moments.
 Here are some of the best photos of the couple showing off their love for one another.

 prevView this post on Instagram